CROSSINGS/kg/README.md

 ## Rights

-This dataset by [International Guoushu Association](http://www.hakkakungfu.com/) is licensed under CC BY-NC-SA 4.0.
+This dataset by [International Guoushu Association](http://kungfufestival.com/) is licensed under CC BY-NC-SA 4.0.
 For any non-commercial use, you must retain the attribution to the International Guoushu Association.
 For more information, see the [LICENSE](LICENSE) file.

+International Guoshu Association (IGA) is a non-profit organization dedicated to safeguarding the heritage of Chinese martial arts.

 [![License: CC BY-NC-SA 4.0](https://licensebuttons.net/l/by-nc-sa/4.0/80x15.png)](https://creativecommons.org/licenses/by-nc-sa/4.0/)